MartinBrathen/simple_compiler/borrow_checker.md

 this rule is probably stricter than the corresponding rule in rust, since rust seems to allow this when the outer variable is only used in the current scope before being assigned a new value.
 - Function returning reference to a value that is owned by itself.
-- Value is read while a mutable reference exists to it.
+- Mutable reference is used while another reference exist to same variable.
-- Value changed while a reference exists to it.
+- Variable is assigned to while a reference exists to it.